HamidByte/The-API-Project/README.md

    },
    ```

-   - The default port for PostgreSQL is 5432, and for MySQL is 3306.
+   - The default port for PostgreSQL is 5432.
    - Set the "dialect" to "postgres" for PostgreSQL.
-Use "mysql" if you are using MySQL.
    - After configuring the database settings, import the provided database using the 'database.sql' file.

 5. Start the server: